 Approved grant recipients will be required to submit follow up documentation regarding their use of received funds.

 When reviewing grant applications, preference will be given to charitable organizations that operate in or near a region or metropolitan area in which Sunstate Equipment has a presence.
-As of April 2016, there are 60 locations spread throughout the following states:
+As of April 2019, there are multiple locations spread across The United States, primarily in the Southwest.
+For our most updated locations, please visit the Sunstate Equipment website at https://sunstateequip.com.

 The Sunstate Equipment Foundation was formed for the purpose of making a meaningful impact in our communities, focusing on: